About Parent-Child Home Program

 - Visits with an Early Learning Specialist twice per week for a 2 year period.
 Visits are 30 minutes each, take place in the home, and are scheduled at a time that is convenient for the family.

-- Each week families receive a high quality educational book or toy that they keep to help support learning.
+- Each week families receive a free high quality educational book or toy that they keep to help support learning.

 Eligibility Criteria & Referrals